-- Every statement has in "info" icon to provide further information on the command used and the arguments supplied.
+- Every statement has an "info" icon to provide further information on the command used and the arguments supplied.

-- Screenshot icon against each statement shows the corresponding screenshot.
+- The screenshot icon against each statement shows the corresponding screenshot.

 Viewing Slideshow of test execution

 When there is a failure detected in the report, and if it is required to open a defect, you can do so from within the report.
 Click on the bug icon in the test case where the defect is detected.
-It opens up a form with information pre-filled with steps-to-reproduce and error screenshots.
-It creates a defect in your target integrated system such as Jira or TFS.
+It opens up a form with information pre-filled with steps to reproduce and error screenshots.
+It creates a defect in your target integrated systems such as Jira or TFS.
 You can view currently associated defects by clicking on the bug icon again or the link provided at the top of the report.

 Re-Run test cases

-This is a very powerful capability to re run tests in case of failures.
-If a part of the test cases need to be re-executed for any reason (such as application environment issue etc.), you can do so from test report and all instances of execution reports are consolidated into the main execution report.
-This facilitates easy sharing and analysis of report which is targeted for one execution cycle.
+This is a very powerful capability to re-run tests in case of failures.
+If a part of the test cases needs to be re-executed for any reason (such as application environment issue etc.), you can do so from the test report and all instances of execution reports are consolidated into the main execution report.
+This facilitates easy sharing and analysis of reports which is targeted for one execution cycle.
 More information about test re-run here.

 Review report in verbose mode